 Western Governors University

 This private, not-for-profit university relies on their students to have some core competencies to succeed in their courses.
 Their criteria include mastery of needed knowledge and skills instead of earning credit hours.
-Western Governors University school’s admissions rate is 100% and their graduation rate is 14%.
-The average annual cost at WGU is $5,780 for tuition and fees, though tuition is not based on credits but on time, pushing students to accelerate their degrees in order to pay as little as possible.
+Western Governors University school’s admissions rate is 100% and their graduation rate is 51%.
+The average annual net price cost at WGU is $9,555 for the academic year of 2022-2023.

 Weber State University (Hybrid)